Two steps to becoming a Graduate Student in Music at Wayne State

 Registration and Deadline

-Audition/Interview registration for graduate applicants.
+Click here to register for an audition/interview for graduate study.
 The deadline to register for an audition is two weeks before the audition date you choose.
 You will recieve your audition/interview time via e-mail one week before your audition date.

 Specific audition/interview requrements for the various programs are listed below: